Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 ## Our experience and conclusions
 Since the very first days of adoption, the team preferred the daily journal a lot over the remote daily.

-It helped us in quickly onboard our first new team member because it served as a tool for transmitting our team working culture.
+It helped us in quickly onboard our first new team member because it served additionally as a tool for transmitting our team working culture.

 To those who might think that avoiding having a daily meeting face-to-face might yield to team alienation, I can suggest focusing on different tools for keeping people connected other than a meeting conceived with the goal of status synchronization.